carmenpn/memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to play

+Press any card you want.

+The timer will start recording the duration of your game.
+Your moves will be counted.
+You receive more stars if you match all cards with fewer moves.

+Once you have finished the game, a pop-up window will appear, detailing your performance.
+You can choose either to begin another game... or begin another game.

+Enjoy!